Azure-Samples/communication-services-AI-customer-service-sample/README.md

     Make a note of the devtunnel URI.
 You will need it at later steps.

 2. Run the `start.ps1` or `start.sh` to deploy the repository and create all resources to local environment.
-    * Important: You will still see the deployment on your Azure portal.
+    * Important: You will still be able to view the deployment on your Azure portal.
         > **Note**<br >
         > It may take several minutes for the application to get fully deployed.
 Go grab a cup of coffee or listen to your favourite song.
-3. Navigate to app\backend\appsettings.json and change the "HostUrl" variable with the devtunnel URI from the previous step.
+3. Go to app\backend\appsettings.json and update the value of the 'HostUrl' variable with the devtunnel URI from the previous step.
     * Important: If other variables are empty, run the code below
         ```bash
         ./scripts/update-local-appsettings.ps1